What does sonderbodhi mean? And what’s with the circles?

-It would be really hard for me to get into all the meanings that I have for this word, and it would be impossible for me to summarize how I came up with the symbol, or the plethora of things that it means, so let me try to “cut to the chase” and we can get into deep philosophical conversations afterwards.
+However, it would be really hard for me to get into all the meanings that I have for “sonderbodhi”.
+And it would be impossible for me to summarize how I came up with the symbol, or the plethora of things that it means.
+Let me try to give you a “brief summary” and we can get into deep philosophical conversations afterwards.

-As a kid, I was a very emotional little thing.
+As a kid, I was a very emotional little nugget.
 I was also raised very conservatively in a Catholic country and by a very united family core that depended on each other.
-Had I remained that boy, it is very likely that I would have become a highly sensitive conservative on the right side of the political spectrum (well, if we had money of course).
+Had I remained that boy, it is very likely that I would have become a highly-sensitive conservative on the right side of the political spectrum (well, if we had money of course).
 So imagine myself being represented by this fiery red dot.

-But as fate would have it, had to spend my teenage years in a rather non-religious (“liberal”) country that valued freedom and reason.
-I was also forced to overcome a lot of emotional traumas, and the only way out was for me to reason my way out of them.
-In other words, I had to swing left further than I had been comfortable with, and I had to rely on reason for all of this.
-Hence, a part of me could be represented by this cool-headed blue dot.
+But as fate would have it, I then spent my teenage years in a rather non-religious (“liberal”) country that valued independence above all (#merica).
+I also overcame a lot of emotional traumas, and the only way out was for me to reason my way out of them.
+In other words, I had to swing left further than I was comfortable with, and I had to rely rationally/consciously do all of this.
+Hence, that part of me could be represented by this cool-headed blue dot.

-But the most important element of all is the one that’s often missing: Will.
+The most important element of all is also often missing from philosophical debates: Will.

-Human action cannot be motivation by reason or emotion if it’s not, well, active.
+Human action cannot be motivated by reason or emotion unless it is, well, active.
 You might have a certain thought, or feel a certain way, but unless you act, then an abstract platonic thought/feeling is all it is; an idea.

-Action is an expression of will, and before I lose you with too much philosophy, the point here is that whenever we are presented with a choice between two opposites, a binary choice about who we are or what to do, keep in mind there’s always a third choice: the middle path.
-Active neutrality.
-So when I am asked if I am one of two things that identify with, I choose both, and that creates a third option that brings balance to a bipolar conflict.
+Action is an expression of will, and before I lose you with too much philosophy, the point here is this: whenever we are presented with a choice between two opposites, a binary choice about who we are or what to do, keep in mind there’s always a third choice – the middle path.
+So when I am asked to choose between one of two things that identify with, I usually choose both, and that creates a third option that brings balance to a bipolar conflict.
 That’s also why I love the concept of active neutrality.

-Sure, we could say that rather than creating a “third”, I should simply focus on the mixture between the original two because “there is no third”.
+Sure, some might argue that rather than “creating a third”, I should simply focus on the mixture between the original two because “there is no third”.
 But picture this like having a child.
-Or picture it as a merger between an Aztec and a Spaniard.
+A merger between an Aztec and a Spaniard.
 At some point there’s a third “whole” or a “mestizo” that can no longer be defined as a mere combination of the previous two since it is more of an integration of the other two.
 That’s why I simply cut to the chase and always add a third.
 A neutral third.
-It might sound like it complicates matters more, but in reality it simply brings things into balance.

 Bodhi – noun -Term which literally means ‘awakening’, but which is commonly translated as ‘enlightenment’.
 (See also satori; kenshō).